JA Solar review

 • Performance warranties: These promise the panel won't lose more than a set amount of capacity each year.

-The standard length of a performance warranty is 25 years but, like nearly all bifacial panels, JA Solar panels have a 30-year performance warranty.
-For their Deep Blue 4.0 panels it promises they'll lose no more than 1% of capacity in the first year and no more than 0.4% in each subsequent year.
+A 25 year product warranty is a long time, but their performance warranty is even longer at 30 years.
+It promises their Deep Blue 4.0 panels will lose no more than 1% of capacity in the first year and no more than 0.4% in each subsequent year.
 So after 30 years, they'll have a minimum of 84.7% of their original capacity.
-This is very good, but not exceptional for quality modern panels.
+This is very good, but not unusual for quality modern panels.

 Making A Warranty Claim